duckietown/docs-AIDO/book/AIDO/10_motivation/35_embodied_tasks.md

 </figcaption>
 </div>

-For the mobility-on-demand task, in which the AI must respond to ride requests and allocate existing cars to each task, we will develop a standard neural-networks-friendly representations (for example, a pixel-based description of the map and the vehicles location.)
+For the [autonomous mobility-on-demand](#amod) (AMoD) task, in which the AI must respond to ride requests and allocate existing cars to each task, we will develop a standard neural-networks-friendly data representation.

 #### Robotariums